FrankieSlinn/TicTacToe/README.md

 #Tic Tac Toe - Franziska Kissling

+##Description

+This project was created for people who love playing tic tac toe.
+The game offers the player choices, like if playing a regular person or  a computer opponent.
+Users also have the option of using a handle or their favourite picture as a token.
+The player can use the game on tablets and smart phones.
+The game works best on modern browsers.
+If a user lives somewhere with a bad internet connection: No worries!
+The game remembers the progress before the site disconnects.

 ##Scope

-The Build was developed to the below Specifications:
+The Build was developed lovingly to the below Specifications:

 ###Core Requirements